-- License revenue from sales of our EFT and Mail Express products that we deliver as either software installed at the customer's premises for which we earn the full amount of the license revenue at the time the license is delivered or as a managed or hosted service under our MIX and Hosted EFT brands delivered using a SaaS model for which we earn monthly subscription revenue as these services are delivered over a contract period that is typically one year. - License revenue from sales of our WAFS and CuteFTP products that are installed at the customer's premises for which we earn the full amount of the license revenue at the time the license is delivered. - License revenue from delivery of our TappIn products using a SaaS model in which case we earn monthly subscription revenue as these services are delivered under typically month-to-month subscriptions. - M&S revenue under contracts to provide ongoing product support and software updates to our customers who have purchased license software which we recognize ratably over the contractual period, which is typically one year, but can be up to three years. - Professional services revenue from a variety of customization, implementation, and integration services, as well as delivery of education and training associated with our solutions, which we recognized as the services are performed and accepted by the client.
+- Check the set of the s - License revenue from sales of our WAFS and CuteFTP products that are installed at the customer's premises for which we earn the full amount of the license revenue at the time the license is delivered. - ) License revenue from delivery of our TappIn products using a SaaS model from which we earn monthly subscription revenue as these services are delivered under typically month-to-month subscriptions. - M&S revenue under contracts to provide ongoing product support and software updates to our customers who have purchased license software which we recognize ratably over the contractual period, which is typically one year, but can be up to three years. - Professional services revenue from a variety of customization, implementation, and integration services, as well as delivery of education and training associated with our solutions, which we recognized as the services are performed and accepted by the client.